beejjorgensen/bgc/src/bgc_part_5200_man_math.md

 For all defined values of `FLT_EVAL_METHOD`, `float_t` is the least-precise type used for all floating calculations.

+## Math Macros

+There are actually a number of these defined, but we'll cover most of them in their relevant reference sections, below.

+Except for `NAN`, which represents Not-A-Number.

 ## Math Errors

 As we know, nothing can ever go wrong with math... except _everything_!